The mixed phase quark core in massive hybrid stars: The theoretical model

 \subsection{Hadronic matter phase}

-The RMF/RMFL model is employed to describe the hadronic matter, where nucleons interact through the exchange of isoscalar-scalar meson $\sigma$, isoscalar-vector meson $\omega$, and isovector-vector meson $\rho$.
-In the RMF model, the isovector-vector meson coupling $g_\rho$ is a constant, whereas in the RMFL model, it varies with the change of number density $n_b$.
+The RMF model is employed to describe the hadronic matter, where nucleons interact through the exchange of isoscalar-scalar meson $\sigma$, isoscalar-vector meson $\omega$, and isovector-vector meson $\rho$.
 The Lagrangian density for the hadronic matter, comprising nucleons ($p$ and $n$) and leptons ($e$ and $\mu$) is written as